Stephen Bishop (cave explorer): Bishop's 1842 map of Mammoth Cave

 In 1839, Dr. John Croghan of Louisville bought the Mammoth Cave Estate from its owner Franklin Gorin for $10,000.
 This sale included Bishop and several other enslaved people.
 Croghan briefly ran an ill-fated tuberculosis hospital in the cave, the vapors of which he believed would cure his patients.
-A widespread epidemic disease of the period, tuberculosis would ultimately claim the lives of both Bishop and Croghan.
+A widespread epidemic disease of the period, tuberculosis would ultimately claim the life of Croghan.

 In 1842, Bishop was sent to Croghan's plantation, Locust Grove.
 He stayed there for two weeks, drawing a map of the Mammoth Cave system from memory.
 The map was published in 1844 by Morton and Griswold as a pull-out insert in Alexander Clark Bullitt's Rambles in Mammoth Cave in the Year 1844 by a Visiter [sic] (Morton and Griswold, 1845.)
 Unusually for an enslaved person, Bishop was given full credit for his work.
 The Bishop map remained in use for over forty years.